Avalanche use big 2nd period, rally for 4-1 win over winless Kraken

+SEATTLE — All that was missing from the busy night for Colorado's Logan O'Connor's was an assist.
+He got the fight out the way almost immediately before adding what proved to be the deciding goal.

+''I feel like he plays like that all the time.
+He's going to play as hard as he can, use his skating to his advantage,'' Colorado coach Jared Bednar said. ''He's willing to do all the little things it takes to have success.''

-SEATTLE — Arttui Lehkonen and Logan O'Connor scored their first goals of the season in the second period, Mikko Rantanen scored his third with 6:15 remaining and the Colorado Avalanche beat the Seattle Kraken 4-1 on Tuesday night.
+O'Connor and Arttui Lehkonen scored their first goals of the season in the second period, Mikko Rantanen scored his third with 6:15 remaining and the Avalanche beat the Seattle Kraken 4-1 on Tuesday night.

 The Avalanche ruined Seattle's home opener and matched an NHL record for the longest regular-season road winning streak spanning multiple seasons.
 Colorado won its 14th straight away from home dating to last season, matching the mark set by Buffalo during the 2005-06 and 2006-07 seasons.